SELECTED EXHIBITIONS & ACTIVITIES:

 • Miami New Media Festival, 10th Anniversary; by Arts Connection Foundation; Black Box in Miami Theatre Center; Miami, Florida (Nov 26) – see program

-• Video Screening: ECVP Vol. 5 [Exquisite Corpse Video Project], Crisis + Utopia; curated by Kika Nicolela; presented by Directors Lounge at the C.A.R.
+• Video Exhibition: ECVP Vol. 5 [Exquisite Corpse Video Project], Crisis + Utopia; curated by Kika Nicolela; presented by Directors Lounge at the C.A.R.
 Video Lounge; Contemporary Art Ruhr (C.A.R.) art fair; Germany (Oct 28 – 30)

 • Now&After’16: Ecology without Borders; video exhibition curated by Marina Fomenko; The State Darwin Museum; Moscow, Russia (Oct 22 – Nov 29); opening Oct 27th